keewillidevnet/cosmos-semiconductor-physics/WHITEPAPER.md

 - Training: Finite element analysis, molecular dynamics
 - Output: Latent representation of stress evolution and reliability

-### 5.3 Cross-Domain Attention
+### 5.3 Cross Domain Attention

-The key innovation is **cross-domain attention** that enables reasoning about interactions between physics domains:
+The key innovation is **cross domain attention** that enables reasoning about interactions between physics domains:

-- How does lithography-induced line-edge roughness affect quantum transport?
+- How does lithography induced line edge roughness affect quantum transport?
 - How do thermal budgets constrain achievable doping profiles?
 - How does etch selectivity depend on prior deposition conditions?

-This cross-domain reasoning is what enables **discovery**—identifying non-obvious interactions that human experts might miss.
+This cross-domain reasoning is what enables **discovery** identifying non-obvious interactions that human experts might miss.

 ### 5.4 Process Flow Transformer